sv720/Compilers_project/Timeline.md

 TODO: "Unable to empty registers" - for_in_for testcase (parsing error)
         - in general take a look at for, NOT WORKING (anf while loops, tho they work)
+        - logical and and or seems to be broken